Key Takeaways

 - Your system's hardware will determine the overall performance.

+Media Player Classic Black Edition (MPC-BE) is a streamlined, stripped-down HEVC media player built for speed and efficiency.
 MPC-BE is fast and straightforward, using few resources.
 It is HEVC-ready and, with DXVA, 4K is manageable on supported GPUs; 1080p is no problem.
 Despite lacking advanced media management and extensive rendering options, it is a great minimal alternative.

 Best for: Windows users who want more performance and fewer features.